René Rivera: Cleveland Indians

 On April 14, 2021, Rivera signed a minor league contract with the Cleveland Indians organization.
 The Indians selected Rivera's contract on May 5.
 Rivera slashed .236/.300/.400 with 2 home runs and 9 RBI in 21 games before he was designated for assignment on July 3.
 He was released by the Indians on July 8.

 Washington Nationals

 On July 16, 2021, Rivera signed a major league contract with the Washington Nationals.
 He made his Nationals debut at starting catcher the same evening in a game against the San Diego Padres.
 In 4 games for the Nationals, Rivera hit .214 with 0 home runs and 0 RBI's.
 On August 14, Rivera was released by the Nationals.

 On February 17, 2023, Rivera announced his retirement from professional baseball.

 Coaching career

 On February 21, 2023, Rivera was named manager of the Frederick Keys in the MLB Draft League.

 In January 2024, Rivera was hired as bench coach for the Lakeland Flying Tigers, the Single-A affiliate of the Detroit Tigers.
 He was promoted to serve as the manager of Lakeland prior to the 2025 season.
+Following the season, Rivera was named as the Florida State League Manager of the Year, having led Lakeland to a league championship over the Daytona Tortugas.

+On February 2, 2026, Rivera was announced as the manager for the West Michigan Whitecaps, Detroit's High-A affiliate.